-Fascia is a 3 dimensional web of connective tissue that surrounds and connects everything in your body.
+Fascia is a 3-dimensional web of connective tissue that surrounds and connects everything in your body.
 It is the extracellular matrix, the glue that holds us together.
-It is all the space in between, literally surrounding and connecting every cell in your body.
-All of your muscles, nerves, arteries, veins, tendons etc pass through this web.
+It is all the space in between, literally enveloping and connecting every cell in your body.
+All of your muscles, nerves, arteries, veins, tendons, etc. pass through this web.

-It's like if you were trying to pull the garden hose around the side of the house- but it's caught on a chair.
+It's as if you were trying to pull a garden hose around the side of the house- but it's caught on a chair.

 In order for all the elements essential to our health and well-being to literally FLOW around our body, this fascial system needs to remain mobile and dynamic.

 What impedes the flow in this tissue?